Avaray/stable-diffusion-simple-wildcards/README.md

 The initial prompt will look as follows:
 `photography of Polish woman BREAK wearing purple jacket BREAK in city street`

+**WARNING**: Nationalities does not work well with `Pony Diffusion` checkpoints.
+You need to use it with good checkpoints.

 # 📝 Contributing

 If you believe something is missing, that something could be useful, or that something should be removed, go ahead - [fork this repository, edit the files, and submit a pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).